2020 Fantasy Olympian Rules

 - Draft order should be determined by a random draw and proceed as a snake draft (i.e., Round 1 will go in order from 1-10, Round 2 from 10-1, Round 3 from 1-10, and so on).
 Each player gets one pick per round, for a total of 11 rounds.

 - Each player will select a total of 10 American athletes.
 Any athletes not drafted will be deemed Free Agents.
 A manager may add, drop or trade athletes through his or her first event.
 Whoever holds the athlete at the time of his or her first event is locked in and cannot remove the athlete from the roster.

 - Each player will select 1 country whose gold medal count will be used to determine a winner, in the event of a tie among two or more players' aggregate scores.
 If the country’s gold medal count fails to break the tie, then the silver count, and finally the bronze count, will be used.
 A player may draft a tiebreaker country in any round, but remember that the medals won by that country will only come into play in the event of a tie.

-- If an athlete competes in both individual and team events (for example, a swimmer), that athlete can be selected as an individual, earning medals for both the individual and group relay events — the swimming relay team cannot be selected as a unit.
+- If an athlete competes in both individual and team events (for example, swimming), that athlete can be selected as an individual, earning medals for both the individual and group relay events — the swimming relay team cannot be selected as a unit.
 If, however, medals in an event are only awarded on a team-by-team basis (for example, basketball), only the team can be selected.
 Once a team has been selected in a league, no other manager in that league can select that team.

 - Medal counts will be updated daily (or as soon as possible).
 There will not be live scoring to prevent any spoilers and because we’re doing this out of love for the games.